juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 --picture of comma separated values

-Now towards the code, the first script we have to do is read all this csv data and store it in a HDF5 compatible format
+Now towards the code, the first script we have to do is read all this CSV data and store it in an HDF5 compatible format

 ```python
 import h5py, os